rust-gamedev/rust-gamedev.github.io/content/news/033/index.md

 - A crash at startup on CPUs that don't support the `andn` instruction was fixed (part of the BMI extension to x64)
-- The game can now generate mini dumps on Windows and Linux in the event that it crashes, and if given consent, forward them to the developer for analysis for easier debugging
+- The game can now generate mini dumps on Windows and Linux in the event that it crashes and if given consent, forward them to the developer for analysis

 You can stay up to date with the latest Way of Rhea developments by [following it on Steam][wor], signing up for [their mailing list][wor-newsletter],